-How to get out of debt with consolidation
+How to get out of debt with debt consolidation

-People usually do this by getting a single personal loan or transferring to 0% interest credit cards (0% for a limited time).
+People usually do this by getting a single personal loan or transferring the debt to a lower interest rate, such as a 0% interest credit card (which is 0% for a limited time).

 If you don’t pay off the entire balance within the introductory period, you risk paying a whole helluva lot more!
 You need to be very careful when picking a 0% card, as there is an important fine print line you NEED TO pay attention to.

-If you don’t pay off the balance in full, then cards go one of two ways…
+If you don’t pay off the balance in full, then paying interest goes in one of two ways…

 - pay interest on the balance left over after the intro period